-Gentry Bronson is a media consultant, artistic coach, producer, songwriter, singer, pianist, composer, performer and writer.
-He is known internationally for his cinematic music, heart-on-your-sleeve songwriting and passionate performances.
+Gentry Bronson is a Media & Creative Consultant known internationally for his cinematic music, heart-on-your-sleeve songwriting and passionate performances.

-He has entertained audiences throughout the U.S., Europe and Mexico completing his 7th European tour in 2014.
-His 11 studio records include his latest release HUMAN, a 15-song concept album about connection and disconnection in the 21st century.
-Recorded in Northern California with all “real” performances, no autotune, no drum machines or synthesizers, it contains the single Hey Beautiful (featuring Emily Rath).
+He has performed throughout the U.S., Europe and Mexico completing his 7th European tour in 2014.
+His 11 studio records include 2013’s HUMAN, a 15-song concept album about connection and disconnection in the 21st century.
+It contains the single Hey Beautiful (featuring Emily Rath).

-Gentry has written and released alternative, ambient, new classical, indie, rock, roots, punk, americana, cabaret, jazz, blues, experimental and meditation music.
-He has been compared to David Gray, Ben Folds, Tom Waits, Leonard Cohen, Nick Cave, Bruce Springsteen, Rufus Wainwright, Marc Cohn, John Mellencamp, George Winston and Ludovico Einaudi.
+Gentry’s music is written in many styles: alternative, ambient, new classical, indie, rock, roots, punk, americana, cabaret, jazz, blues, experimental and meditation music.
+He has been compared to artists David Gray, Ben Folds, Tom Waits, Leonard Cohen, Nick Cave, Bruce Springsteen, Rufus Wainwright, Marc Cohn, John Mellencamp, George Winston and Ludovico Einaudi.

 Gentry’s current clients include: international child advocate, visionary & educator Patty Wetterling; national recording & voiceover artist Marsha Bartenetti; organic, hemp-based, pain relief company Savvy Fair; and Sing Out Of Darkness suicide prevention-through-music founder & wellness writer Julie Mayhew.